Freeness and equivariant stable homotopy: An even nicer class of spectra

 \subsubsection{CoTambara structure}

 Again, all of the desired structure can be read out of the underlying homology.
 The conorm maps are detected as twisted coproducts.
 The proofs are identical.

-\begin{theorem} Let \(E\) be a homologically pure spectrum, and assume that \(E\) comes equipped with a co-[commutative, associative] comultiplication in the homotopy category.
+\begin{theorem} Let \(E\) be a homologically pure spectrum, and assume that \(E\) comes equipped with a [cocommutative, coassociative] comultiplication in the homotopy category.
 Then for any commutative Green functor \(\mR\) which is a zero-slice, the comultiplication on

 is completely determined by

 \end{theorem}